 - Giving employees some control over their pace of work

 8. Help your employees to be more social

 Whether working in an office, onsite, or from home, your employees spend a lot of time working together.
 And the more comfortable they are with each other, the less stress they will feel.

 As co-workers get to know each other, expectations and communication barriers are broken down, making for easier interactions in the future.

 One quick route for boosting social activity across your business – especially when working-from-home – is to create an online social channel using an online messaging platform like Microsoft Teams, Slack or WhatsApp.

-Communicate that the channel is not for work, and encourage your colleagues to engage without fear of being labelled as wasting time.
-It’s important that your people are able to socialise as much as possible, even if it is virtually.
+Communicate that the channel is not for work and encourage your colleagues to engage without fear of being labelled as wasting time.
+It’s important that your people can socialise as much as possible, even if it is virtually.